DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-delizodarwin/README.md

 - We also discussed about Planar Graphs
 - We also discussed about Kuratowski's Theorem: The K3,3 and the K,5
 - The Kuratowski's Theorem determines if a graph is planar or non planar

+  Week 12

+- Sir taught us about Chromatic Numbers which will be included in the Final Exam
+- The chromatic number of the Petersen graph is 3
+- Sir taught us about the Four Color Theorem:
+    If Planar = 4 colors
+    If Non planar = 5-6 colors
+- The chromatic number of K5 is 5
+- The chromatic number of K6 is 6
+- The chromatic number of cycle 5 is 3
+- The chromatic number of cycle 100 is 2 because it is even
+- The chromatic number if it is odd is 3
+- Sir introduced as to Trees, Rooted Tree, Properties of Tree
+- Sir taught us about Automata Theory, it is the laws of computation
+- He told us to read about Lexical analyzers